 Sauer joined the Jets in 1965 with Joe Namath.
 After a relatively unproductive first year, he burst upon the scene in 1966, with the first of three straight 1,000-yard seasons.
 That earned him his first of four trips to the AFL All-Star Game.

 Sauer’s stature improved as the Jets rose from a .500 team in 1966 to Super Bowl III champions.
-He added first-team all-AFL honors to his All-Star Game appearances in both 1967 and 1968.
+He added first-team All-AFL honors to his All-Star Game appearances in 1967 and 1968.

-He would be up with teammate Don Maynard if he could have played 10 years.
+He would be up with teammate Don Maynard if he could have played ten years.

 Toon made a name for himself in 1986, the year the Jets went 10-1 before losing their last five games.
-It was his second year in the league after being selected 10th overall in the 1985 draft.
+After being selected 10th overall in the 1985 draft, it was his second year in the league.
 He made that selection pay dividends by catching 85 passes for 1,176 yards and eight touchdowns, averaging 13.8 yards per catch.